 Leader in Integrative Law Movement

-Kim is a leader of the integrative law movement that is focused on integrating new models of collaboration, problem-solving, peace-making and healing conflict into the existing legal system.
-She applies a strategic thinking and organizational and community transformation background and skills to find leverage points for bringing holistic, healing approaches to law to geographic and practice areas.
+Kim is a leader of the integrative law movement, a new paradigm of conscious law practice.
+She applies a strategic thinking and organizational and community transformation background and skills to find leverage points for bringing holistic, healing approaches to law.

 In November of 2009, the American Bar Association named Kim as one of the first Legal Rebels who are “finding new ways to practice law, represent their clients, adjudicate cases and train the next generation of lawyers.”